um-cir/um-cir.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: Co-located with SIGIR-AP: 2nd International ACM SIGIR Conference on Information Retrieval in the Asia Pacific December 12, 2024, Tokyo, Japan
+description: Co-located with SIGIR-AP 2nd International ACM SIGIR Conference on Information Retrieval in the Asia Pacific December 12, 2024, Tokyo, Japan
 subtitle: THE FIRST WORKSHOP ON USER MODELLING IN CONVERSATIONAL INFORMATION RETRIVAL